About the Competition

 Team composition

-Each participating school may enter one or two teams, each team consisting of two or three students.
+Each participating school may enter one team, each team consisting of two or three students.
 If a team has three members, all must argue in the preliminary rounds but only two may argue in any given round.

-Each team argues in a minimum of three preliminary rounds with the opportunity for additional arguments in the quarterfinals, semifinals, and the third place or final round.
+Each team argues in a minimum of two preliminary rounds with the opportunity for additional arguments in the quarterfinals, semifinals, and final round.

 Philosophy of openness

 Based on a philosophy of openness with regard to information, participants know where they stand.
-They are informed regarding their brief and technical scores and the brief and technical scores of the other participating teams prior to their arrival and are able to check their team’s oral scores at various points during the competition.
+They are informed regarding their brief and technical scores and the brief and technical scores of the other participating teams prior to their arrival and are able to check their team’s oral scores at various points during the competition using our electronic scoresheet.

 Process